BloomBooks/BloomBulkDownloader/README.md

                           download.
 Skips the second phase of copying filtered files to final destination.

+  -s, --skipS3            Skip the S3 download (Phase 1).
+Only do the second
+                          phase of copying filtered files to final destination.

   --help                  Display this help screen.

   --version               Display version information.